Skip to main content

 Individuals who have a high likelihood of being fiscally liberal on the issues of spending and debt.
 This segment consists of individuals who score low on the i360 National Spending Model.

-Individuals who have a high likelihood of supporting the 2017 tax reform bill.
+Individuals who have a high likelihood of supporting lower taxes.
 This segment consists of individuals who score high on the i360 National Tax Model.

-Individuals who have a high likelihood of opposing the 2017 tax reform bill.
+Individuals who have a high likelihood of opposing lower taxes.
 This segment consists of individuals who score low on the i360 National Tax Model.

 Supports Green Energy